Northern Territory National Emergency Response: Political context

 The Intervention was introduced during the lead-up to the 2007 federal election, at which the Coalition government led by John Howard since 1996, was defeated.
-Paul Toohey, writing for The Bulletin wrote that the policy was poll-driven, although it gained the broad support of the Rudd Labor opposition and some Aboriginal leaders.
-Analysis of the political arguments in support of the Intervention identified three key factors which allowed easy passage of ensuing legislation.
+Paul Toohey, writing for The Bulletin, wrote that the policy was poll-driven, although it gained the broad support of the Rudd Labor opposition and some Aboriginal leaders.
+Analysis of the political arguments that supported the Intervention identified three key factors which allowed easy passage of ensuing legislation.
 The first was the use of the Little Children are Sacred report.
 The second was the failure to sufficiently detail the links between the Intervention and the measures combating child sexual abuse.
 The third was the failure to recognise Aboriginal agency and need for consultation.

 As well, the Intervention came at a time of increasing debate over the future of federalism in Australia, in particular the proper extent of federal power into areas of government traditionally managed by the states and territories.
 It was one of a number of federal interventions enacted in 2007.
 Other state responsibilities targeted by the Australian Government at the time included seaports, workplace relations, the Murray-Darling river system and public hospitals.

 The policy was initially insulated from criticism because of the sensitive nature of the issue and the fact that the national parliament faced (as, in 2023, it still faces) no constitutional barriers to overruling the Northern Territory government.
 This is in clear contrast to the situation with Australia's state governments, all of which have constitutionally preserved areas of legislative power, against which the federal government is largely powerless to intervene.